DKFZ-ODCF/SNVCallingWorkflow/README.md

 * 2.2.0

+  * minor: Bugfix: CPython variant was broken, because wrong venv was set up.
+  * minor: Bugfix: PyPy version was broken, because code working in CPython was not implemented for PyPy (`reference_file` in `filter_PEoverlap.py`)
-  * minor: Bugfix.
-The configuration value for `PYPY_OR_PYTHON_BINARY` was set to "pypy", which is appropriate for Conda, but not for the `tbi-lsf-cluster` configuration, which is much more used.
+  * minor: Bugfix: The configuration value for `PYPY_OR_PYTHON_BINARY` was set to "pypy", which is appropriate for the Conda environment, but not for the `tbi-lsf-cluster.sh` configuration, which is much more used.
 Set the default to "pypy-c".
 Added a test in the environment script to check that the binary is really available.
-  * minor: Added `vcfConvertToStd.py`; slightly modified from code by @juleskers and Sophia Stahl
+  * minor: Allow configuration of virtualenv in `tbi-lsf-cluster.sh`
+  * minor: More robust installation of hts-python by `tbi-lsf-cluster.sh`.
-  * minor: Previously assumed 'nose' is installed for pypy.
+    * Previously assumed 'nose' is installed for pypy.
 Now install "nose" needed for setup.py in pypy htslib installation in the home htslib directory.
+    * Better test and conditional code for nose, git clone, build/install of
+  * Lifted readme from ReleaseBranch_1.2.166

 * 2.1.1